gnolang/gno/docs/getting-started/using-gnokey.md

 To verify a transaction signature is correct, you can use the `gnokey verify` subcommand.
-We can provide the path to the transaction document using the `-docpath` flag, provide the key we signed the transaction with, and the signature itself:
+We can provide the path to the transaction document using the `-docpath` flag, provide the key we signed the transaction with, and the signature itself.
+Make sure the signature is in the `hex` format.

 ```bash
 gnokey verify -docpath userbook.tx mykey <signature>